• Skip to primary navigation

 glass bowls of ingredients for jalapeño poppers

-Gather all the ingredients for the Baked Jalapeno Poppers.
+Gather all the ingredients for the baked jalapeño poppers.

 hollowed jalapeños with a bowl of cream cheese